Scientific Name

 How to Grow and Care for Crassula congesta subsp. laticephala

-Hardiness: Like most Crassulas, this succulent will tolerate some amount of short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
+Hardiness: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. congesta subsp. laticephala can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Fertilizing: C. congesta subsp. laticephala does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. congesta subsp. laticephala does not need much feeding but will benefit from a small amount of organic fertilizer when it starts actively growing in mid-spring.

 Propagation: This succulent is rarely seen in cultivation.
 In its natural habitat, it reproduces by seeds.
 Flowers are probably pollinated by moths.